peterzuger/tlc5947-rgb-micropython/doc/format.md

 This token changes the brightness of the color currently in use to by the specified amount n.
 This change is done to the color in the HSV spectrum.
-This means the color is converted to HSV and the given value (wich can be positive or negative) is added to the Value portion of the HSV color.
+This means the color is converted to HSV and the given value (which can be positive or negative) is added to the Value portion of the HSV color.
 With a negative value, the brightness can be decreased.

 The value has to be within the range -1 <= value <= 1, if the value